 1. Abolition of property in land and application of all rents of land to public purposes.

+If you think you own land in America, then try this: stop paying property tax and see what happens.
 I know a certain man who is retired.
-He paid off his house back in the 1970s.
-He now pays more per month for property tax than he used to pay when he had a mortgage in the 1970s, and must continue to rent the place (as it were) from the government.
+He paid-off his house back in the 1970s.
+So he owns his house, right?
+No. He now pays more per month for property tax than he used to pay when he had a mortgage in the 1970s.

 2. A heavy progressive or graduated income tax.